Book 2 of The Soul Series

 Samantha Ranger can fly.
 Thirteen years ago someone shot her because of it, and threatened her family.
 She ran.
 Now, in saving the life of a child, she’s given them the ability to find her again.

 Rock Davis, a freelance spy and friend of Samantha’s cousin Alexa, is sent to protect her.
 But when he learns who wants her, and why, his mission is compromised by his desire to use her to save his sister and stop one man and his dangerous delusions.
+It doesn’t take long for Samantha to find her own place in his heart, making hard choices nearly impossible.

 Bright lights, emerald-green fields, jolly fans, and baseball.
 Samantha Ranger sat in her seat behind home plate, inhaled the scent of peanuts and beer, and decided that tonight, at least, she was going to just let go and enjoy herself.
 For maybe the first time in thirteen years, she was going to have undiluted fun.